Amuri Irrigation Scheme

 The contract included the procurement, construction, installation and commissioning of the pipe distribution network of over 130km.

-Further to the pipe network Monadelphous were responsible for the construction and integration of the intake infrastructure (ponds), road crossings, river crossings and the design and construction of nine (9) pump stations.
+Further to the pipe network Monadelphous, was responsible for the construction and integration of the intake infrastructure (ponds), road crossings, river crossings and the design and construction of nine (9) pump stations.

 Supply, installation, commissioning of a new centralised control system to facilitate remote monitoring and automatic control, were also completed under the scope.